 The last month, Linus Torvalds, the creator of Linux, made it known to Paragon Software that it should really submit a pull request for its read-write NTFS driver to be included in the awaited version 5.15 release, for which the merge window is still open at the time of writing this.

-He pushed for inclusion of Paragon’s NTFS3, saying that it will make working with NTFS systems much easier and, of importance to the security community, will make it easier for developers to cryptographically sign software.
+He pushed for the inclusion of Paragon’s NTFS3, saying that it will make working with NTFS systems much easier and, of importance to the security community, will make it easier for developers to sign software cryptographically.

 Konstantin Komarov explained the current situation in the pull request last Friday:

-However, Linus Torvalds criticized the use of GitHub merge commit in Paragon Software’s download request.
+However, Linus Torvalds criticized the use of GitHub merge in Paragon Software’s download request.

 About Paragon’s NTFS Linux Driver

 Paragon released its driver under the GNU General Public Licence last year.
-Prior to that, it was a proprietary driver and was sold commercially.
+Before that, it was a proprietary driver and was sold commercially.

-Compared with the existing FUSE-based open source NTFS driver, the Paragon’s NTFS3 driver undoubtedly wins in terms of functionality and performance.
+Compared with the existing FUSE-based open-source NTFS driver, Paragon’s NTFS3 driver undoubtedly wins in terms of functionality and performance.
 The driver fully supports reads and writes and many other features not found with the existing Linux driver.

 In conclusion, Linux distributions should soon support the Windows NTFS file system better out of the box.
-If everything goes well, it looks like this NTFS3 driver will finally enter the mainstream version in Linux 5.15 by year’s end.
+If everything goes well, this NTFS3 driver will finally enter the mainstream version in Linux 5.15 by year’s end.